Running through history

 Down Under on top and advent of periodisation

-The next big influence came from Australia and New Zealand courtesy of Percy Cerutty and Arthur Lydiard.
-At the end of the 1950's every world record from 800m to 10,000m was held by interval trained athletes.
+The next big influence came from Australia and New Zealand, courtesy of Percy Cerutty and Arthur Lydiard.
+At the end of the 1950s, every world record from 800m to 10,000m was held by interval trained athletes.
 This was to change.
-Lydiard used himself as an experiment of one to determine and perfect his system.
-He reasoned that the interval training should be replaced with a large aerobic base (160km a week - he called it marathon conditioning) followed by hill work then track training and carefully planned speed sessions.
-His recommended phases are: (1) 10 weeks (or more) marathon conditioning - aerobic only to start but fartlek introduced; (2) 4 to 6 weeks resistance (hill sprints and springs); (3) 4 weeks (no more) anaerobic development (reps, fartlek); (4) peaking - speed, race practise, time trials.
+Lydiard used himself as an experiment to determine and perfect his system.
+He reasoned that the interval training should be replaced with a large aerobic base (160km a week - he called it marathon conditioning) followed by hill work, track training, and carefully planned speed sessions.
+His recommended phases are:

-Kenya and Morocco now dominate world cross country and produce the world's best distance track runners.
+Kenya and Morocco now dominate the world cross country and produce the world's best distance track runners.
 Coincidence?
 I don't think so.
 Lydiard, along with Cerutty, was probably the first to periodise a year.
-Prior to them, training just changed from one form of interval training to another.
+Before them, training just changed from one form of interval training to another.
 Cerutty had a more complex approach than Lydiard but was built on the same principles of high volume mixed with long intervals, fast reps, sandhill running and weights.
-Herb Elliot was Cerutty's most famous athlete while Snell, Halberg, Magee and Baillie established Lydiard's reputation.
+Herb Elliot was Cerutty's most famous athlete, while Snell, Halberg, Magee and Baillie established Lydiard's reputation.

 Science and Drugs

-Science had a big influence in coaching in the mid to late 20th century, with most advances coming from Eastern Europe where state funding spared no expense in gaining a propaganda advantage for communism over the west.
-Unfortunately, drugs were part of the science, although many advances in physiology and training methodology in use today came from the universities and laboratories of East Germany and the USSR.
+Science had a massive influence on coaching in the mid to late 20th Century.
+Most advances came from Eastern Europe, where state funding spared no expense in gaining a propaganda advantage for communism over the west.
+Unfortunately, drugs were part of the science, although many advances in physiology and training methodology today came from the universities and laboratories of East Germany and the USSR.
 This includes much of what we know on the effects of altitude training, periodisation, lactate acid, VO2 max and plyometrics.

 Back to the UK